wp-plugins/geshi-source-colorer/readme.txt

 <li>The second section descriptes globally options:
     <ul>
         <li>"geshisourcecolorer-collapse-button" is the class name of the div container, which is shown if a code block is marked with "collapse=true"</li>
+        <li>"geshisourcecolorer-tab" is the class name of the div, which is stored all div container of a tab view</li>
+        <li>"tabmenu" is the container div, which shows the tab menu, it is always stored within the geshisourcecolorer-tab</li>
         <li>"geshisourcecolorer" is the global class name of each code block / line, so with this class you can set styles for all codes</li>
         <li>"toolbar" is the class, which is always within a "geshisourcecolorer", which descripes the toolbar div container</li>
         <li>"togglelinenumber" is the classname of the button on the toolbar for show / hide the line numbers</li>